Naga Morich: Plant characteristics

-The Naga Morich is a small-medium shrub with large leaves, small, five-petaled flowers, and blisteringly hot fruit.
-It differs from the Bhut Jolokia and Bih Jolokia in that it is slightly smaller with a pimply ribbed texture as opposed to the smoother flesh of the other two varieties.
+The Naga Morich is a small-medium shrub with large leaves, with small five-petaled flowers, and blisteringly hot fruit.
+It differs from the Bhut Jolokia and Bih Jolokia, in that it is slightly smaller with a pimply ribbed texture as opposed to the smoother flesh of the other two varieties.

+Use

+In Nagaland the pepper has culinary, medicinal, and cultural uses.

 Distribution

 The Naga is a species found in Bangladesh and Northeastern India, more specifically in Nagaland, Manipur and Assam.

 They are also grown in the United States, United Kingdom (as subspecies Dorset Naga) and Australia for the production of hot sauces, and in Finland, where it is mainly sold fresh in supermarkets.

+Cultivars

-An American breeder Ed Currie used the Naga Morich to create the hybrid Carolina Reaper chili pepper cultivar in the race to grow the hottest chili pepper.
+The pepper has been used to create multiple superhot cultivars.
+American breeder Ed Currie used the Naga Morich to create the hybrid Carolina Reaper chili pepper cultivar in the race to grow the hottest chili pepper.
+It was also used in the creation of the Dorset Naga and the Naga Viper.